 Completed all real estate pre-license courses prior to taking the real estate examination;

 Must apply within sixty (60) days of passing your exam (PSI Licensing Exam – NOT KRI’s Final Exam).

-If you didn't pass the first attempt at the licensing exam, you can take it again.
+If you didn’t pass the first attempt of the licensing exam, you can take it again.
 In fact, you can take it as many times as you want but keep in mind you must pay the exam fee on each additional attempt.
-Good news, though, you only have to retake the portion of the exam - national or state law - you failed.
+Good news, though, you only have to retake the portion of the exam – national or state law – you failed.
 You have four (4) months for the retake.
 After that, both portions must be retaken.